U.S. Senate seeks hearings on GM recalls: aide

-The aide, who asked not to be identified, said Rockefeller has asked Senator Claire McCaskill, who chairs a subcommittee on product safety, to convene a hearing on GM.
+A Senate aide told Reuters that Rockefeller had asked Senator Claire McCaskill, who chairs a Senate Commerce panel on product safety, to convene a hearing on GM.